Samurai Shodown: Warriors Rage

-Samurai Shodown: Warriors Rage, known as New Chapter of Samurai Spirits, Strange Tale of the Swordsman: Revival of the Blue and Red Blade (～サムライスピリッツ新章～剣客異聞録 甦りし蒼紅の刃, ~Samurai Supirittsu Shinshō~ Kenkaku Ibunroku: Yomigaerishi Sōkō no Yaiba) in Japan, is the seventh game in SNK's Samurai Shodown series of fighting games, and the third 3D game.
+Samurai Shodown: Warriors Rage (Note: Known in Japan as ~Samurai Spirits Shinshō~ Kenkaku Ibunroku: Yomigaerishi Sōkō no Yaiba (～サムライスピリッツ新章～剣客異聞録 甦りし蒼紅の刃, ~Samurai Supirittsu Shinshō~ Kenkaku Ibunroku: Yomigaerishi Sōkō no Yaiba)) is the seventh game in SNK's Samurai Shodown series of fighting games, and the third 3D game.
 It was designed for the original Sony PlayStation console.

 Gameplay

 The game introduces a new life bar system, which is subdivided into three sections.
 Each time a player's life bar is depleted, one less section is restored at the start of the next round.
 The match ends when a player loses three rounds.

 Though the game still features 3D graphics, movement is restricted to a 2D plane beyond a basic dodge.
 Two buttons control weak and strong slashes, a third performs a kick attack, and the fourth is used for dodges.

 Characters

 Warriors Rage features 23 characters, the vast majority of which are new to the series; the only returning playable characters are Haohmaru and Hanzo Hattori, though the Hanzo featured in this game is revealed to be the son of the original.
 Other returning characters such as Nakoruru and Rimururu appear only in a non-playable capacity.
 The new characters include the following: